sr-lab/verified-pam-cracklib/docs/pam_cracklib_default_policy.md

 # Default Policy
 Passwords must:

-* Have a Levenshtein distance of 5 or greater from the previous password, if any [1]
+* Have a Levenshtein distance of 5 or greater from the previous password, if any.
+[1]
 * Be at least 9 characters long [2], however:
     + Passwords may be 1 character shorter if they contain at least 1 lower case letter.
 [3]